einast/einast.github.io/_posts/2019-11-26-TeamsAzureAutomation.md

 ```
 **Explanation:**

 The first two I need since I use *Get-AzureRmAutomationVariable* and not *Get-AutomationVariable*.
-The reason being some issues with reading out the values.
+The reason being some issues with reading out the values using *Get-AutomationVariable* in my environment.
+Since I do not use encrypted values, this is not a problem.

 ```$AzAutomationAccountNameVariable``` Name of your Automation Account Name Variable

 ```$AzAutomationResourceGroupVariable``` Name of your Automation Resource Group Variable